 New Zealand Gambling Regulation

-Gambling Legislation imageGambling activities have been a preferred pastime of many New Zealanders for years now.
+Gambling Legislation imageGambling activities have long been a favorite pastime for many New Zealanders.
 Kiwis have access to various legal and regulated forms of gambling, including sports betting, wagering on horse races, slot machines, casino games, bingo, and lotteries.
-Bookmaking was illegal in the country between 1920 and 1961 but was decriminalized after the state-owned Totalisator Agency Board (TAB) commenced operations.
+Bookmaking was illegal in the country between 1920 and 1961, but it was decriminalized after the state-owned Totalisator Agency Board (TAB) commenced operations.

 Lotteries are among the oldest forms of gambling in the country.
-They have been available since the mid 19th century after the launch of the first official art unions.
-The name is derived from the fact locals could participate in draws for the chance to win a work of art in exchange for paying a nominal fee.
+They have been available since the mid-19th century following the launch of the first official art unions.
+The name comes from the fact that locals could participate in draws for the chance to win a work of art in exchange for a nominal fee.

-Slot machines (pokies) were introduced in the country back in 1987 and quickly became the most popular form of gambling among locals.
-Today, they are available both in designated gambling venues and outside them in places like pubs and hotels.
-As for landbased casinos, there are six of those on the territory of New Zealand in Auckland, Hamilton, Queenstown, Christchurch, and Dunedin.
+Slot machines (pokies) were introduced in the country in 1987 and quickly became the most popular form of gambling among locals.
+Today, they are available in designated gambling venues and in places like pubs and hotels.
+As for land-based casinos, there are six in New Zealand, located in Auckland, Hamilton, Queenstown, Christchurch, and Dunedin.

 Laws That Govern the New Zealand Gambling Industry

-The primary piece of legislation that governs landbased gambling on the territory of New Zealand is the Gambling Act of 2003.
+The primary piece of legislation that governs land-based gambling in New Zealand is the Gambling Act of 2003.
 Remote gambling operations are outside the scope of this act.
-It makes a distinction between four classes of legal betting activities, which include lotteries, casino gaming, instant-win games like scratch cards, and bingo.
+The Act distinguishes between four classes of legal betting activities, including lotteries, casino gaming, instant-win games such as scratch cards, and bingo.

 Restrictions on Landbased Casinos